-Title Study finds classroom discipline impacts academic performance Degree of recognition International Media type Web Country Australia Date 20/02/17 Description Better behaved students learn more and perform among the world’s best, researchers from Macquarie University in Sydney have found.
+Title Study finds classroom discipline impacts academic performance Degree of recognition International Media type Web Country/Territory Australia Date 20/02/17 Description Better behaved students learn more and perform among the world’s best, researchers from Macquarie University in Sydney have found.

 The researchers analysed results from the international measurement of student achievements, the OECD’s Program for International Student Assessment, concluding that classroom discipline could hold the key to improving academic performance.